Seagate/cortx/README.md

 We are excited about your interest in CORTX and hope you will join us.
 We take our community very seriously, and we are committed to creating a community built on respectful interactions and inclusivity, as documented in our [Code of Conduct](CODE_OF_CONDUCT.md).

 -   Join our CORTX-Open Source Slack channel [![Slack](https://img.shields.io/badge/chat-on%20Slack-blue")](https://join.slack.com/t/cortxcommunity/shared_invite/zt-femhm3zm-yiCs5V9NBxh89a_709FFXQ?) to interact with your fellow community members and gets your questions answered.
--   Subscribe to the Newsletter to and stay updated on the latest developments in the CORTX project. **TODO** add a link for newsletter subscriptions.
+-   Subscribe to the our [developer newsletter](https://www.seagate.com/promos/developer-newsletter/) to and stay up to date on the latest CORTX developments, news, and events.

 ## How to Get Started